Privacy

 Your Personal Information Rights

-Under applicable law, you may have the rights (under the conditions and to the extent set out in applicable law):
+Under applicable law, you may have certain rights (subject to the conditions and extent specified in the law):

-For more information regarding these rights, and the countries where these rights are available, please refer to the country specific addendum.
+For more detailed information about these rights and their availability in specific countries, please refer to the country-specific addendum.

 Back to Top